Yegmina/ecoHack/README.md

 ## Problem Statement

-EcoHack addresses the challenge of making urban energy solutions' environmental impact understandable for different audiences:
+CityEcho addresses the challenge of making urban energy solutions' environmental impact understandable for different audiences:

 > "How might we make the measurement of new urban energy solutions' environmental impact more understandable for citizens, policymakers and investors?"